-Shadow judging and assessed sit-ins are formal educational processes.
-They are compulsory and assessable prerequisites in preparation for upgrading to the next level.

-At the completion of each shadow judging or assessed sit-in session, the appropriate EA shadow judging or sit-in evaluation form must be completed by the supervising judge with suitable notations.
-These forms are found on the EA website and must be retained by the candidate judge when completed.
-They must be produced at each shadow judging or assessed sit-in session, so the supervising judge can assess the ongoing training.
+- a) shadow judging and assessed sit-ins are formal educational processes.
+They are compulsory and assessable prerequisites in preparation for upgrading to the next level - b) at the completion of each shadow judging or assessed sit-in session, the appropriate EA shadow judging or sit-in evaluation form must be completed by the supervising judge with suitable notations - c) these forms are found on the EA website and must be retained by the candidate judge when completed.
+They must be produced at each shadow judging or assessed sit-in session, so the supervising judge can assess the ongoing training